Managing Two Email Notifications Using Supabase and Next.js

 Command Description

-import { supabase } from './supabaseClient'; Imports the initialized Supabase client for use in the script.
+import { supabase } from './supabaseClient'; Imports the Supabase client that has been initialized for usage in the script.

-supabase.from('profiles').select('*').eq('email', newEmail) Queries the 'profiles' table in Supabase for a record matching the new email address.
+supabase.from('profiles').select('*').eq('email', newEmail) 'profiles' database in Supabase is queried to find a record that corresponds to the new email address.

-supabase.auth.api.sendConfirmationEmail(newEmail) Sends a confirmation email to the new email address using Supabase's built-in function.
+supabase.auth.api.sendConfirmationEmail(newEmail) Uses a built-in feature of Supabase to send a confirmation email to the new email address.

-Exploring Email Update Mechanisms with Supabase and Next.js
+Investigating Email Update Mechanisms using Next and Supabase.js

 import { supabase } from './supabaseClient';